Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 Is mortgage a viable option for foreigners in Siem Reap right now?

-Getting a mortgage as a foreigner in Siem Reap is generally not the default path, with most foreign buyers using cash or developer payment plans instead of traditional bank financing.
+Getting a mortgage as a foreigner in Siem Reap is generally not the default path: most foreign buyers pay cash or use developer financing plans, because Cambodian banks have limited lending options for non-nationals and the process is documentation-heavy and case-by-case.

-The few banks that do offer mortgages to foreigners in Cambodia typically require loan-to-value ratios of 50% to 70% (meaning large down payments) and charge interest rates of 7% to 10%, which is significantly higher than what you might find in Western countries.
+When mortgages are available to foreigners in Cambodia, typical loan-to-value ratios are around 50% to 70% (meaning you still need a large down payment), and interest rates for foreign borrowers in Siem Reap currently range from about 6.5% to 10% per year, which is significantly higher than what you might be used to in Western markets.

 What should I predict for resale and growth in Siem Reap in 2026?